 It’s set out in a circle under the giant plane trees with canvas awnings – kinda like an olde worlde market.
 All you need is a chook running round as you browse the locally produced oils, relishes, veges and wine with a hot espresso.

 Jacksons is an institution in Havelock North!
-It’s been here 30 years and is the first place my cousin visits when she comes from Australia to see family – and get a mock-cream donut, and their meatballs are the stuff of legend.
+It’s not exactly a restaurant, but it’s been here 30 years and is the first place my cousin visits when she comes from Australia to see family – and get a mock-cream donut, and their meatballs are the stuff of legend.
 At $3.40 a pop, they’ll set you back if you need more than a couple, but take it from me – they are worth it!

 The award-winning cafe itself is very tired looking and the front facade is in desperate need of a lick of paint, but don’t let appearances deceive you!

 For more info on Havelock North, click onto www.villageinfo.co.nz.